The Swedish Talking Book Model

 MTM’s digital library is a national resource for downloading talking books to libraries holding permits pursuant to Section 17 of the Copyright Act.

-The municipal libraries are responsible for library services to persons with reading impairments.
+The municipal libraries are responsible for library services to persons with print disabilities.

-The university and college libraries are responsible for arranging lending to students with reading impairments.
+The university and college libraries are responsible for arranging lending to students with print disabilities.

 The Swedish talking book model was adopted as part of the 1979 culture policy decision, based on the commission report, Kultur åt alla (Culture for Everyone)(SOU 1976:20).